Items tagged “phalanges”

 The phalanges (single: phalanx) of the feet are the tubular bones of the toes.
 The second to fifth toes each contain a proximal, middle and distal phalanx whereas the great toe (hallux) only contains a proximal and distal phalanx.
 Gross anatomy Osteology Each phalanx consists of a central bod...

 Distal phalanx fracture

-Distal phalanx fractures are the most common fractures in the hand.
-They represent >50% of all phalangeal fractures and frequently involve the ungual tuft 1.
-They are frequently related to sports, with lesions such as the Mallet finger and the Jersey finger, or can occur after a crush injury,...
+Distal phalanx fractures are among the most common fractures in the hand.
+They represent > 50% of all phalangeal fractures and frequently involve the ungual tuft 1.
+They are frequently related to sports, with lesions such as the mallet finger and the Jersey finger.
+When associted with a crush...

 Middle phalanx fracture

 Middle phalanx fractures are the least common of the phalanx fractures.
 Radiographic features These fractures are generally well visualised on plain radiographs.
 Ultrasonography can be used in unclear cases.
 Treatment and prognosis Non-displaced fractures can be treated conservatively with a...